-I’m not forcing them to do anything… in fact, the sooner someone says “No” to me – the better (it means I can stop wasting time and move on to the next opportunity)!
+I’m not forcing them to do anything.
+In fact, the sooner someone says “No” to me, the better.
+It means I can stop wasting time and move on to the next opportunity!

 I am fully aware that my offers aren’t going to make sense for most people.
-I don’t expect any particular person to accept it – but I know (from experience) that statistically, when I send out enough offers, there’s always someone who will eventually.
+I don’t expect any particular person to accept it, but I know (from experience) that statistically when I send out enough offers, there’s always someone who will.
+Eventually.

-The funny thing is – most of the people who accept my offers aren’t so much “desperate” as they are apathetic.
+The funny thing is, most of the people who accept my offers aren’t so much “desperate” as they are apathetic.
 They just don’t care.

-Let’s be honest, if someone did care about their property – they could easily sell it for WAY more than I’m offering them.
+Let’s be honest, if someone did care about their property, they could easily sell it for WAY more than I’m offering them.
 Any local Realtor would be happy to help them out!

 But they won’t.

-Fact #5: You Are Offering Them A Better Solution Than Anyone Else Has
+Fact #5: You Are Offering Them a Better Solution Than Anyone Else Has

-If a Seller says “Yes” to your offer, it’s usually safe to assume that you’re giving them a better solution than anyone else has before you.
-Think about it – why would they accept your offer if they had better options elsewhere?
+If a seller says “Yes” to your offer, it’s usually safe to assume that you’re giving them a better solution than anyone else has before you.
+Think about it.
+Why would they accept your offer if they had better options elsewhere?

-A Good Deal Will Always Be Mutually Beneficial
+A Good Deal Is Always Mutually Beneficial

 In the end, the only transactions you’ll end up doing are the ones that both parties have determined to be mutually beneficial.

-In order for a deal to get done, both the buyer and the seller have to accept it.
+For a deal to get done, both the buyer and the seller have to accept it.
 If the buyer doesn’t like it, they won’t send the offer.
 If the seller doesn’t like it, they won’t accept it.
 It’s that simple!

 Think about it—if someone is criticizing you for the kinds of offers you’re sending to a seller, why aren’t THEY sending this seller a better offer?
-If they can’t (or won’t) put their money where their mouth is – what position are they in to tell you how to run your business?
+If they can’t (or won’t) put their money where their mouth is, what position are they in to tell you how to run your business?

-Sending low offers can be a real mind game for a lot of investors – but when you boil it down to the numbers and logic of the process, it’s pretty simple stuff.
+Sending low offers can be a real mind game for a lot of investors, but when you boil it down to the numbers and logic of the process, it’s pretty simple stuff.